algolia/docsearch-scraper/README.md

 ### Admin task

-If you are Algolia employee and want to manage a DocSearch account, you'll need to add the following variables in your `.env` file
+If you are Algolia employee and want to manage a DocSearch account, you'll need to add the following variables in your `.env` file:

 ```
 WEBSITE_USERNAME=